Chart Color Schemes

 Maroubra has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 24 projects that are expected to impact this area.
-Notable projects include Sydney Metro Eastern Suburbs Extension, Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, and the development at 181-191 Maroubra Road.
-The following list provides details on those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 24 projects likely to affect the region.
+Notable ones include Sydney Metro Eastern Suburbs Extension, Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, Yorktown Parade and Fitzgerald Avenue Affordable Housing Redevelopment, and 181-191 Maroubra Road Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.